 Whenever a such situation arises, you must go back and re-evaluate the most important question if all your contracts (active as well as legacy contracts) are migrated into your new CLM tool. because you cannot manage and analyze contracts that are not visible.

 To make accurate forecasts and predict events properly it is really important to use historical data in reporting.
-If you started capturing data from the day onwards you installed your CLM system you’ll lose the track of your historical data resulting in incomplete or inadequate reporting.
+If you started capturing data from the day onwards you installed your CLM system you’ll lose track of your historical data resulting in incomplete or inadequate reporting.

-You might also lose a track of some of your still active contracts like one with the evergreen clause.
+You might also lose track of some of your still active contracts like one with the evergreen clause.
 So, for the above reasons, it is crucial to migrate your legacy contracts and track their metadata on your new CLM system

 Having a CLM system is not just the end, capturing information from all of your contracts is the solution.
 Migrating legacy contracts and data into a searchable database is essential to stay on top of your obligations.